Breast Asymmetry Corrective Surgery in Melbourne Australia

 What are the Techniques for Reducing Breast Asymmetry?

-- Make the Smaller breast Bigger (to match)
+- Make the Smaller breast Bigger and symmetrical

-- Make the Bigger breast Smaller (to match)
+- Or, make the Bigger breast Smaller and symmetrical

 Surgical Options for Breast Asymmetry